nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

   *NotifyNewConnectionCreated*.

 *ShutdownSend()*
-  Signal a termination of send, or in other words revents data from being added to the buffer.
+  Signal a termination of send, or in other words prevents data from being added to the buffer.
 After this call, if buffer is already empty, the socket will send a FIN, otherwise FIN will go when buffer empties.
 Please note that this is useful only for modeling "Sink" applications.
 If you have